 This will allow you to check for any loan status that is not up to date in CCRIS.
 If so, then approach the respective banks and get them to update it.
 Maintaining a good CCRIS record is a long term commitment.
 It is important that you do so as it will allow you to enjoy the financial flexibility and pursue your dream of buying a family home, expanding your business, pursuing your studies and many more.

 This article is prepared by Direct Lending, an online personal lending platform with the mission to provide simple, safe and affordable financing to all hardworking adults.
 We help borrowers to find, apply and receive financing that most suit them.
-Interest rates as low as 2.75% or as fast as 2 working days.
+Receive financing as fast as 2 working days.
 Our service as always is 100% free.